-Data for occupied dwellings for the years 2004 and 2019-2020 are based on IEA secretariat estimates.
+Data for occupied dwellings for the year 2004 are based on IEA secretariat estimates.

 Data for heating degree days are based on a threshold temperature of 15.5°C. Data for cooling degree days have been discontinued from the year 2019 onwards.